Horizontal-org/Direct-Upload/README.md

 <upload_body>
 ```
-Upload requests can be repeated and the client needs to check the current size on the server using HEAD request.
-For any error reported by TUS server, the client needs to repeat HEAD request to get accurate offset to start upload from.
+Upload requests can be repeated and the client needs to check the current size on the server using
+HEAD request.
+For any error reported by TUS server, the client needs to repeat HEAD request to get
+accurate offset to start upload from.

 #### Closing file
 After upload of data is complete without errors the client must close the file on TUS server.
+The
-The server will deny any further appending on closed files.
+server will deny any further PUT appending on closed files with 409 status.
 ```http request
 POST /<file> HTTP/1.1
 authorization: Basic <base64_auth>